 This is Marugoto as an online course.
 You can improve your overall Japanese ability without going to class.
 There are two types of courses which you can choose according to your needs and preferences: Self-Study Courses for using interactive materials to study by yourself, and Tutor Support Courses for live lessons and correction of your assignments by teachers.
 They are also available on smartphones.
 The course using Starter (A1) started in 2016, and there are plans to start courses for the next levels one after the other as they are completed.

-[Japanese and English, and there are plans to start courses using other languages one after the other as they are translated.]
+[Japanese, English, Indonesian, Thai, Spanish and there are plans to start courses using other languages one after the other as they are translated.]

 Japanese language learning sites that can be used with Marugoto